 Use Packing Cubes

+Travelling can already be a stressful endeavour.
 Keeping your luggage organised with packing cubes is not only a sanity-saver, in COVID times it can be safer too.
 If your bags get questioned at a security check, packing cubes will help to minimise the number of touchpoints during the search.
-Rather than having the agent’s hands touch multiple items as they search through your bag, they’ll only be touching the outside of a few cubes (unless then need to look inside a few).
+Rather than having the agent’s hands touch multiple items as they search through your bag, they’ll only be touching the outside of a few cubes (unless they need to look inside a few).
 If you use packing cubes that are machine-washable, you can throw them all into the washing machine at your destination as an extra precaution.